S&P lowers outlook on Irish banks’ ratings to negative

 Standard & Poor’s (S&P) moved on Tuesday to lower its outlook on the credit ratings of AIB, Bank of Ireland and Permanent TSB to “negative” as it eyes a rise in bad loan losses as economies grapple globally with the effects of the coronavirus crisis.

-S&P, one of the world’s three main credit ratings firms, said that even though its “base case” is that an economic recovery will begin in the third quarter of this year, “we expect Irish banks’ earnings, asset quality, and in some cases, capitalization, to weaken meaningfully through year-end 2020 and into 2021”.
+S&P, one of the world’s three main credit ratings firms, said that even though its “base case” is that an economic recovery will begin in the third quarter of this year, “we expect Irish banks’ earnings, asset quality and, in some cases, capitalisation, to weaken meaningfully through year-end 2020 and into 2021”.

 S&P said it expects Irish lenders’ bad loan losses to increase after the industry had seen its profitability boosted in recent years as it released some provisions that had been taken following the financial crisis.